Kroronos/Scrumbles-Public/Docs/ScrumblesUserGuide.md

-## <a name="Hotkeys"></a>Hot-Keys
+## <a name="HotKeys"></a>Hot-Keys

 Hot-keys are a great way to get around Scrumbles more quickly and efficiently.
-Available Hot-key combos are:
+Available hot-key combos are:

 * Creation Shortcuts
    * Create User
       * <kbd>CTRL</kbd>+<kbd>U</kbd>